“Campers in Leadership Training”

 THE APPLICATION

-Prospective applicants receive a copy of the CILT application on the first Sunday of their term.
-Campers must complete and submit their application to their Assistant Director by the third Sunday of their term.
+Prospective CILTs receive the application on the first Sunday of their term.
+Applications must be completed and submitted to the Assistant Director by the third Sunday of the term.

 THE CRITERIA